 This Cheddar Cheese Apple Soup is so easy to make – only requiring 15 minutes of prep, 9 ingredients and just one pot!
 This ultra-creamy, velvety-smooth soup is insanely delicious and bursting with robust, sweet and savory flavors!
-Featuring notes of fruity apples, sharp cheddar, salty bacon, subtle sweet potatoes and complex apple cider!
-This five-star recipe is the definition of fall comfort food and it’s guaranteed to get rave reviews! (vegetarian option)
+Featuring notes of fruity, crisp apples, mellow cheddar, salty bacon, subtle sweet potatoes and complex apple cider!
+This five-star recipe is the definition of fall comfort food and it’s guaranteed to get rave reviews! (vegetarian option included!)

 Serve this comforting soup in a bread bowl for a fast, warming dinner that’s sure to hit the spot!
 Or, pair it with a hearty green salad and plenty of crusty bread for a more well-rounded meal!
 Continue to read on for helpful tips on preparing the perfect cheddar cheese soup with apples!
 And, don’t miss the in-depth step-by-step photos and recipe video at the bottom of the post!

 Update: This post was originally published in November 2016.
 I’ve made updates to the post below to include more information about potato apple soup.
 Plus, I’ve included step-by-step photos and a recipe video to show you exactly how easy this cozy fall soup is to make!

 Hi there, friends!
 Have you started planning your Thanksgiving yet?
 Are you the super organized type – is your brain already in full throttle holiday mode?
 World watch out, you could do Thanksgiving tomorrow if the opportunity arose!
 Or, are you a procrastinator?
 Like, talk to you on November 22nd and you might have the menu finalized.

 Well, regardless of what camp you fall into, I’m going to help you out with the starter or side portion of your menu!
 So, bust out your comfiest threads and let’s get our Thanksgiving meal planning on!